 The solar garden is built

-Jack’s Solar Garden will be operational by the end of October 2020!
-Subscribers are invited to view construction progress and to participate in annual farm events for years to come!
+Jack’s Solar Garden has been operational since November 2020!
+Subscribers are invited to contact us for a tour and to participate in seasonal farm events for years to come!

 Receive a credit on your monthly energy bill

 Not only does your subscription support myriad social and environmental benefits, but you will receive monthly bill credits against your Xcel Energy electricity bill.